amandhal/gitpractice/README.md

 #### Solution

-Instead of modifying the module source code (which would create CI/CD maintenance issues), an earlier stable version of the module was used.
+Instead of modifying the module source code maually (which would create issues in CI/CD workflow), an earlier stable version of the module was used.

 This resolved the issue while preserving upgradeability and automation.